I JOHN

 It's easy to love someone who also loves you.
 The hard part is to love our enemies - people who hate us.
 In today's world, it's easy to find people who hate or disagree with us for our views - especially on the exclusivity of trusting in Jesus as the ONLY way to heaven.
 Still we must talk to and be able to explain our position.
 (DRM 12/30/08)

-3:14 We know that we have passed from death to life, because we love our brothers.
-Anyone who does not love remains in death.
+3:14 We know that we have passed from death into life, because we love the brethren.
+He who does not love abides in death.

 How often I get upset with people who "bother" me or cause me to be uncomfortable by their words or actions.